processone/docs.ejabberd.im/content/admin/configuration.md

 `registration_timeout: Timeout`.
 This option limits the frequency of registration from a given IP or username.
-So, a user that tries to register a new account from the same IP address or JID during this number of seconds after his previous registration will receive an error `resource-constraint` with the explanation: “Users are not allowed to register accounts so quickly”.
+So, a user that tries to register a new account from the same IP address or JID during this number of seconds after their previous registration will receive an error `resource-constraint` with the explanation: “Users are not allowed to register accounts so quickly”.
 The timeout is expressed in seconds, and it must be an integer.
 To disable this limitation, instead of an integer